OriginalityAI/ai-citation-study/LOG.md

 - Refined research question: analyze `P(cited | AI-generated)` vs `P(cited | human-written)`
 - Planned new data collection and citation analysis strategy (use organic results as the ref set)
+- TODO: Increase number of organic results (N) in SerpAPI queries
+- TODO: Create WTAO_v2 with improved accuracy
+- TODO: Extract URLs from AI Overview citations and organic results, combine into one CSV with columns: `url`, `cited_count`, `in_organic_results_count`
-- TODO: Integrate Originality API for classification
+- TODO: Use Originality Batch API to add the `ai_prob` column
 - TODO: Review GEO paper and its dataset
-- TODO: Create WTAO_v2 with improved accuracy

 ---